MinecraftWars/Gringotts/doc/configuration.md

      denominations:
        - material: material name or id
          damage: damage value of material (optional)
+         displayname: a custom name for the currency item (optional)
+         lore: a custom item lore text (optional)
          value: a number
-         name: a custom name for the currency item (optional)
        - (optional: more denominations)
        - ...

+* `material` can be an item id or a name from the [material list](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/Material.html)
+* `damage` is the modifier value for an item type.
+For example, all the dyes have the same item type, but different damage values.
+* `displayname` is a modified item name.
+Only items with this exact name, including colors, will count as the specified denomination.
+This does *not* automatically rename all items of this type, you can use a separate item renaming plugin for this.
+* `lore` is a list of custom lore lines that have to be present for an item to be counted as currency.
+Like `displayname`, it will only work if added by a third party plugin
-The keys may be either a single number for the item id, or two numbers in the format "id;damage", where "damage" is the damage aka data value of the item.
-The value can be a whole or fractional number denoting the value of a denomination.
-However the number of fractional digits in a currency value should not exceed the number defined as `digits`.
+* `value` is a whole or fractional number denoting the value of a denomination.
+The number of fractional digits in a currency value should not exceed the number defined as `digits`.

 ##### Example denomination setup with fractional values and items with data values

-The following setup shows how to specify a currency with Lapis Lazuli as minor denomination with a value of 0.05, Skeleton Heads with a value of 10 and Creeper Heads with a value of 60:
+The following setup shows how to specify a currency with Lapis Lazuli as minor denomination with a value of 0.05, Skeleton Heads with a value of 10 and Creeper Heads renamed to "Danger Coin" with a value of 60.

     denominations:
       - material: ink_sack
         damage: 4
         value: 0.05
-        name: 'Blue Coin'
       - material: skull_item
         value: 10
-        name: 'Skull Coin'
       - material: skull_item
         damage: 4
+        displayname: 'Danger Coin'
+        lore: ['Awarded for stupidity in the face of danger','Handle with care']
         value: 60
-        name: 'Danger Coin'

 ### Taxes ###